LoopKit/loopdocs/docs/browser/intro-summary.md

 <your information here>
 suggest you use your desired password tool to save the password for this account

-There are Six Secrets and One Environment Variable:
+There are Six Secrets and One Variable:
  - the list below shows the expected format of each.
 You can replace each prototype with your secret as you gather them,
  - or put your secret below a prototype.